Funding projects that combat the climate and nature crisis

 Transition Bro Gwaun’s Community Wind Turbine has been producing clean, green energy since August 2015.

-Having repaid the majority of the establishment loans, we are now using the income for community and environmental benefit.
+Having repaid all of the establishment loans, we are now using the income for community and environmental benefit.

 We give grants to businesses and community groups across North Pembrokeshire to set up practical projects that will help move their community towards a greener, more sustainable future.